by Patricia Keener, Head of Early and Mid Careers

 I was involved with cell and molecular biology and neuroscience research, looking at whether stem cells could be used to help kids with brain injuries and adults with spinal cord injuries..
 After my PhD I had the privilege to work with one of the world’s foremost spinal surgeons, who said to me that a PhD wasn’t enough for where the field is going, and that I would need something else.
 I could have pursued either an MD or an MBA, but after researching LBS and being offered the prestigious Jeremy Asher Scholarship, I decided to explore the commercial aspect of the work I was doing and take the MBA.
 I came to LBS, where my life was changed.

-Did you have a clear where you wanted to go after your MBA?
+Did you have a clear idea of where you wanted to go after your MBA?

 No and I still don’t, because the field is growing so fast that we can’t predict where it will be next year, let alone in 5-10 years!
 I wanted to stay aligned with my values and interests.
 At the same time, I wanted to take time to explore different possibilities and how what I already had to offer might connect with the growing possibilities of work in biotechnology.
 I began experimenting and trying things out.
 After completing my first TEDx talk through LBS , I got involved in student healthcare at the school – being elected as President of the Healthcare club, started the advisory board, health tech challenge, youth health parliament, and got involved more with the Career Centre by establishing two career reps in the club.